 Things you need to know about the Tax Auditors

 Before you go into your audit there are few things you should understand about the average tax auditor.
 These guys have a really tough and stressful job.
 This is mostly because many people resent the fact that they are being audited, and they tend to take this out on the auditors.

 I suggest you try and keep calm around the auditor and try and keep in mind that the auditor is simply trying to do his job and not trying to spite or hurt you financially, be calm and remain reasonable.
-Another thing to keep in mind is that the auditors are specifically trained to keep an eye out for things that don’t add up or out of the ordinary, which is to say you ought to avoid showing or telling the auditors about things that have not been asked about.
+Another thing to keep in mind is that the auditors are specifically trained to keep an eye out for things that don’t add up or are out of the ordinary, which is to say you ought to avoid showing or telling the auditors about things that have not been asked about.
 Remember, a little politeness goes a long way.

 1. Hire someone who knows what they are doing.

 Enrolled agents and irs tax attorneys can represent you at an audit.
 They’re trained officially in tax law & could therefore represent you with far better results than you could hope to achieve on your own.
 To a layman, the tax code is like a completely foreign language.
 Enrolled agents have been around for quite a long while, since the post-Civil War days, at least.
 And the training they go through is quite grueling and efficient.

 2. Write things down & maintain good records.